Using Retirement Funds to Buy a HomeIf you’re making a broker change, this is the time of year for your new plans.

 The trend in real estate is moving more toward teams and less toward individual agents.

 However, brokerages embrace teams differently.
-Some look at them as a group of agents that share commissions and responsibilities based on their separate agreements with the brokerage.
+Some see them as a group of agents who share commissions and responsibilities based on their separate agreements with the brokerage.

 Signs It’s Time to Leave Your Team / Brokerage